ChristinaLK/htc-intro/lesson.md

 	are on hold.
 See the [Manual Page](http://research.cs.wisc.edu/htcondor/manual/current/condor_q.html) for more information.
 * Remove jobs from the queue: `condor_rm <netid>` or `<condorm_rm <JobId>`

-## Side Note: organizing your submissions
+## Side Note: Directory Organization I

-> talk about organizing files, how to submit jobs
+> talk about organizing files, paths, etc.

 ## Input Files

-What if the difference between jobs is not an argument, but an input file?
+What if the difference between jobs is not an argument passed to the script, but an input file?
+Like before, our submit file will tell HTCondor about our different input files, and we have multiple options for doing so.

+### Numerically-named input files

+> use $(Process) in transfer_input_files

+### List of files with common prefix or extension

+> use queue file matching *glob

+## Side Note: Directory Organization II

+> input/output files, initialdir